lsaffre/blog/docs/topics/why_free.rst

-- Is it fair to expect software developers to create and distribute their intellectual product without restrictions while we do not expect the same from other inventors or producers? -- **The free software industry shows that commercial licensing is not the only way of making money using software.
+- Is it fair to expect software developers to create and distribute their intellectual product without restrictions while we do not expect the same from other inventors or producers? -- **Free software does not mean voluntary work.
+There are many people who earn their living for writing free software.
+The free software industry shows that commercial licensing is not the only way of making money using software.
 There are better methods to pay software developers for their work.**

 - The Vatican document “Ethics in Internet” argues that “use of the